shano/dataprocessor/README.md

 * Refactor ProcessFiles
 * Add testing against the ProcessFiles.py this was tough, again due to time shortages and the limitations of multiprocessing
   * This means injecting say mock dependencies was a challenge.
+* Potentially improved/explicit cleanup of resources from multi-processed tasks